ptitSeb/WoP-Pandora/README.md

 For the Pandora version, I used some Hardwired modif in the Makefile (COMPILE_PLATFORM=pandora and COMPILE_ARCH=arm)

-For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Jedi Academy on the OpenPandora here: http://boards.openpandora.org/index.php/topic/14047-world-of-padman/
+For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Word of Padman on the OpenPandora here: http://boards.openpandora.org/index.php/topic/14047-world-of-padman/